jpayroso/GitHub_Introduction/README.md

 # GitHub_Introduction
-A basic introduction to teaching Git and GitHub
+A basic introduction to teaching Git and GitHub.